 3 Ways to Drive Brand Awareness through Programmatic Ads

-In a report last year run by eMarketer, marketers elaborated on the benefits of utilizing programmatic ads for branding and awareness.
-They claimed increased efficiency, reduced overall advertising costs, ability to optimize and target the audience in real time, overall higher ROI and the opportunity to better leverage first-party data as all key contributors to their decision to use programmatic for upper-funnel initiatives.
+In a report by eMarketer, marketers elaborated on the benefits of utilizing programmatic advertising for branding and awareness.
+They claimed increased efficiency, reduced overall advertising costs, ability to optimize and target the audience in real-time, overall higher ROI, and the opportunity to better leverage first-party data as all key contributors to their decision to use programmatic for upper-funnel initiatives.

-We recommend three ways you can start using programmatic for your upper-funnel marketing programs right away:
+Below three ways you can start using programmatic advertising for your upper-funnel marketing programs right away.

 2. Video – This is a natural fit for the upper-funnel as video ads tend to run longer and be more impactful.
 Recently there has been a great uptick in the quality and quantity of available video inventory through publishers and accessing video inventory is easier than ever.
 An added benefit of using programmatic video in your upper-funnel initiatives is that you can identify users who complete a full view of your video ad and create a pool of these users for downstream retargeting efforts on future campaigns.